Mboubaker/OS1-128-/README.md

 <sensor hostname> can be the hostname (os-99xxxxxxxxxx) or IP of the sensor
 <path to metadata json> is the path you want to save sensor metadata to.
 You must provide a JSON filename at the end, not just a path to a directory.

-Note that by default the working directory of all ROS nodes is set to ${ROS_HOME}, generally $HOME/.ros.
-If you provide a relative path to metadata, i.e., metadata:=meta.json, it will write to ${ROS_HOME}/meta.json.
-To avoid this, you can provide an absolute path to metadata, i.e. metadata:=/home/user/meta.json.
+You can provide an absolute path to metadata, i.e. metadata:=/home/user/meta.json.

 You can also optionally specify:

-udp_dest:=<hostname> to specify the hostname or IP to which the sensor should send data lidar_mode:=<mode> where mode is one of 512x10, 512x20, 1024x10, 1024x20, or 2048x10, and viz:=true to visualize the sensor output, if you have the rviz ROS package installed
+udp_dest:=<hostname> to specify the hostname or IP to which the sensor should send data

+lidar_mode:=<mode> where mode is one of 512x10, 512x20, 1024x10, 1024x20, or 2048x10, and

+viz:=true to visualize the sensor output, if you have the rviz ROS package installed

 2.3/ Recording Data